run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 Run:AI requires Kubernetes 1.19 or above.
 Kubernetes 1.21 is recommended (as of July 2021).
 Kubernetes 1.22 is __not__ supported.

 If you are using RedHat OpenShift.
 The minimal version is OpenShift 4.6.
-OpenShift 4.9 is not supported.

 Run:AI Supports Kubernetes [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} if used.